-13. "Cyber-bullying" is cruelty to others through electronic means.
-It can be done through e-mail, instant messaging, chat rooms, or online sites such as Facebook, MySpace, Twitter, Snapchat, etc. Students at no time may harass other students.
-Harassment will be handled as outlined in the school discipline policy.
-See detailed explanation further below.

-14. Violations of this policy may result in disciplinary action, including the loss of computer/internet access, a "0" on classroom assignment, suspension, and/or dismissal.
+- "Cyber-bullying" is cruelty to others through electronic means.
+It can be done through email, instant messaging, chat rooms, or online sites such as Facebook, MySpace, Twitter, Snapchat, etc. Students at no time may harass other students.
+Harassment will be handled as outlined in the school discipline policy. - Policy Violations may result in disciplinary action, including the loss of computer/internet access, a "o" on classroom assignment, suspension, and/or dismissal.
 Each incident will be handled according to the nature of the violation.
 Any non-acceptable use of a criminal nature may be referred to proper authorities for investigation and possible prosecution.
 Any effort to disrupt internet services or computer systems by spreading computer viruses, vandalism, unauthorized entry, or destruction of computer files can result in criminal prosecution under state and federal laws.
 Montgomery Catholic Preparatory School reserves the right to update and change this policy at any time without notice.